Phileosopher/commonplace/hardship-unemployment.md

-# How to handle prolonged unemployment
+# How to handle unemployment

 Losing a job is unpleasant, but isn't the end of the world.

-Some situations will make your unemployment situation far more severe:

-- [Children](parenting-2_children.md) or other family members who depend on your income
-- [Criminal history](legal-crimes.md), especially if it was within the past [7 years](identity-legalfiction.md)
-- Multiple recent short-term jobs, which would imply instability to a potential hiring manager
-- A shortage of skills proportional to your age (e.g., a college graduate who can't clean a gutter)
-- Failing to have [money saved](money-3_budget.md) for the situation
+The initial blow will always be the most difficult:

+- This can be more uncertain, and more painful, if you're in a tenuous situation for a long time before losing the job (e.g., pending layoffs).
+- For many people, losing a job is losing part of their [identity](identity.md).

 As soon as your termination is certain, ask all relevant questions to your HR department: